Skip to Content

 Once in Whistler, there are plenty of amazing things to do.
 Of course, if you are visiting Whistler in winter be sure to go skiing or snowboarding.
 If it’s summer and it’s raining, here are some other ideas below:

-• Go on a distillery tour – Deep in one of Whistler’s hidden neighborhoods you can head inside and take a tour of Montis Distilling for $88 CAD and taste all of their available products!
-There’s the option to upgrade your tour to include a curated charcuterie box from another local company Picnic Whistler that will pair well with all of your samples.
+• Go on a distillery tour – Deep in one of Whistler’s hidden neighborhoods you can head inside and take a tour of Montis Distilling for $88 CAD and sample some tasty spirits!
+There’s the option to upgrade your tour to include a curated charcuterie box that will pair well with all of your samples.
 How could you say no?
 I know I couldn’t!
 At the end, you can be dropped off at one of the best cocktail bars in Whistler, The Raven Room.

-• Whitewater rafting – If it’s going to rain you may as well do an activity that involves water!
-Even if you have never gone whitewater rafting before this would be an opportune time to do so because the rapids on Green River are either a class II or class III so it won’t be too intense.
-The company that runs this particular tour is called The Adventure Group and they have been in business for over two decades so they are clearly reputable!
-For a 2-hour ride, you can expect to pay $180 CAD per person.
+• Whitewater rafting – If it’s going to rain, you may as well do an activity that involves water!
+Even if you have never gone whitewater rafting before this particular tour is a good choice as the rapids on Green River are either a class II or class III so it won’t be too intense.
+For a 2-hour ride, you can expect to pay $163 CAD.

-• Go ziplining – If you enjoy ziplining then you have to check out this particular zipline called the Sasquatch!
+• Go ziplining – If you enjoy ziplining, then you have to check out this particular zipline called the Sasquatch®!
 This huge zipline will have you reaching speeds of well over 100 km/hr (62 mph) – the speed will make you forget that it’s raining!
-This zipline experience starts at $147 CAD per person and can even be done in Spring, Summer, and Fall (until mid-October.)
-It is only one zipline but is well worth it if you ask me.
-You should book this ziplining tour in advance as it is one of the most popular activities in Whistler and often books up.
+This zipline experience starts at $147 CAD and can be done in spring, summer, and fall.

 For budget travelers, Pangea Pod Hotel is a great option.
-It’s a basic hotel with pod-style rooms with clean, well looked after facilities.
-The location is also really good and you are within walking distance to the ski lifts in Whistler Upper Village.
-We also love that it’s super easy to book on either Booking.com or Hostelworld.com.
+It’s a basic hotel with pod-style rooms with clean, well-looked-after facilities.
+The location is also really good and it’s super easy to book on either Booking.com or Hostelworld.com.

-For luxury travelers, I obviously love the Four Seasons Resort Whistler, they nail every detail including the accommodating staff, beautiful rooms, and a list of amenities to take advantage of but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
-Its location is perfect for luxury skiers because it’s only 250 meters from the closest gondola.
+For luxury travelers, I obviously love the Fairmont Chateau Whistler, they nail every detail including the accommodating staff, beautiful rooms, and a list of amenities to take advantage of.
+Another option slightly cheaper is the Pan Pacific Whistler Village Centre.

 8. Visit Capilano Suspension Bridge